pranabekka/pranabekka.github.io/content/plain-text-data-structures.md

 This is a wild one,
 which stems from my education as a visual designer, as well as a regular terminal user.
-The gist my idea is that there are many ways of representing data in plain text for easy use.
+The gist of my idea is that there are many ways of representing data in plain text for easy use.
 This is especially useful in a terminal based workflow, but even basic users can adopt some of this in